leafo/web_sanitize/README.md

 # web\_sanitize

-A Lua library for doing HTML and CSS sanitization using a whitelist.
+A Lua library for working with HTML and CSS.
+It can do HTML and CSS sanitization using a whitelist, along with general HTML parsing and transformation.
+It also includes a query-selector syntax (similar to jquery) for scanning HTML.

 Examples: